Afsaneh-Karami/Python/Network Programming/README.md

 <!---you can see a socket connection below:
 ![Capture](https://user-images.githubusercontent.com/78735911/142168312-f65de815-798a-4b68-92cf-99625d2ba78a.PNG)</br> --->

-First, the program makes a connection to port 80 on the server.
-Since our program is playing the role of the “web browser”, the HTTP protocol says we must send the GET command followed by a blank line.</br>
+First, the program makes a connection to the port 80 on the server.
+Since the program is playing the role of the “web browser”, it must use the HTTP protocol and send the GET command followed by a blank line.</br>
 The order of functions used in this code:
 1. Definition of socket:
 * mysock = socket.socket(socket.AF_INET, socket.SOCK_STREAM)</br>